 Banks have a long and storied history in Canada, but a new chapter is being written as new technologies—high-speed internet and mobile—increasingly free people from the traditional bank visit.
 Challengers and innovators are positioning themselves to provide better service, faster integration and a greater user focus, and competition for key markets continues to drive innovation.
 Today’s new crop of smaller, more agile fintech ventures brings a well-thought-out approach to tackling customer needs, and that can only improve the banking experience for all customers.

 Developed by a Toronto-based fintech company, this financial app consists of a hybrid spending, savings and credit account.
-The Koho account has competitive features like no fees, a minimum 0.5% cash back on all purchases and 1.2% interest earned on direct deposits.
+The Koho account has competitive features like no fees, a minimum 1% cash back on purchases (two categories) and 0.5% interest earned on direct deposits.

 Annual fee: $0

-Perks: Earn 1.2% interest on the money in your spending and savings accounts.
+Perks: Earn 0.5% interest on the money in your spending and savings accounts.
 Koho also has a feature called RoundUps, which rounds up each purchase to the nearest $1, $2, $5 or $10 (your choice) and transfers the difference into your savings account.
-You can also use the Early Payroll feature to access $100 of your next paycheque up to three days before it’s deposited.
+You can also use the Credit Building program for an extra $10 per month.